Analysis | These are the Capitol Hill Republicans more interested in placating Trump than protecting democracy

 Over the past 38 days, Republicans have repeatedly shown that they’re willing to go along with Trump’s petulant refusal to accept reality.
 But in recent days, we’ve seen a number of legislators seek attention by turning up the volume.
 Seventeen state attorneys general signed on to Paxton’s lawsuit, some over the objections of their governors.
 State legislators have enthusiastically argued for the corruption of their own states’ elections, getting a pat on the head from Trump for their efforts.

 It’s on Capitol Hill, though, where the effort has suddenly and sharply polarized.
-It began with a call from Rep. Lance Gooden (R-Pa.) to appoint a special counsel to dig into the “irregularities” Trump claims occurred.
+It began with a call from Rep. Lance Gooden (R-Tex.) to appoint a special counsel to dig into the “irregularities” Trump claims occurred.
 This effort to suggest that some serious problem needed to be uncovered was endorsed by two dozen of his colleagues and, predictably, met with Trump’s immediate approval.

 Then more than 100 Republicans filed an amicus brief in support of Paxton’s lawsuit.
-That’s 106 legislators suddenly on the record as approving of the ploy — joining others in the Senate who had already done so and encouraging a few other members of the House to clamber onto the bandwagon.
+That’s 106 legislators suddenly on the record as approving of the ploy — joining others in the Senate who had done so and encouraging a few other members of the House to clamber onto the bandwagon.

 That’s more than half of the Republicans who serve in the House, arguing in favor of a court simply ignoring the will of the voters in four states.
 That’s 18 legislators from those states saying that the elections conducted in which they themselves recently competed were irredeemably tainted by fraud that, as of yet, has failed to manifest itself with any credible evidence.